 Old Main, home of the history, English and philosophy departments, is one of the most significant pre-Civil War buildings in the Midwest and the setting in 1858 for an historic Lincoln-Douglas debate.
+Old Main also houses the Center for Research and Advanced Study, which coordinates and funds many of the College's student research programs.

 In Seymour Library, Knox is fortunate to have one of the most gracious undergraduate libraries in the country.
 Built in 1928 and totally renovated in 1991, it is a wonderful place to study; its oak paneling, wing chairs, fireplaces and leaded-glass windows provide an inviting space for concentration and contemplation.
 Knox has more than a quarter million books and subscribes to almost 700 periodicals.
 With its computer-based catalog, the library also provides access through the Internet to collections at other institutions.
-The College's Special Collections include the Finley Collection, which holds every important primary source on the Midwest printed since 1820; the Strong Collection of 18th- and 19th-century maps and photographs; and the Hughes Collection of manuscripts and first editions of Hemingway and the "Lost Generation" of American expatriate writers.
-The Famulener Collection of prints includes works by Rembrandt, Dürer and other leading printmakers.
-These collections have enabled generations of Knox students to sink their teeth into major research projects.
+The College's Special Collections include the Finley Collection, which holds every important primary source on the Midwest printed since 1820; the Strong Collection of 18thand 19th-century maps and photographs; and the Hughes Collection of manuscripts and first editions of Hemingway and the "Lost Generation" of American expatriate writers.
+The Famulener Collection have enabled generations of Knox students to sink their teeth into major research projects.